HathorNetwork/hathor-wallet-mobile/QA_CUSTOM_NETWORK.md

     1. [ ] Navigate to Network Pre-Settings screen
     1. [ ] Select the Testnet network
     1. [ ] Navigate to Mainscreen
+    1. [ ] Register a token on Testnet network
+    1. [ ] Navigate to Network Pre-Settings screen
+    1. [ ] Select the Mainnet network
     1. [ ] Check there is only the HTR token in the dashboard

 1. **Check Wallet Service fields didn't appear when Wallet Service is disabled for the wallet**